PeterlitsZo/MersenneTodo/README.md

 - [ ] Root
   - [ ] TodoList
-    - [ ] Fear: TodoList/EidtBar need to cannel if it meet a empty input.
     - [ ] Fear: Can make the todolist be stored as a `.json` file.
     - [ ] Stl : Make the TodoList/AddButton looks better.
       - [x] Stl: Make the TodoList/AddButton bigger